-We note your comments that the requirements for postponement of MES compliance timeframes, as set out in the Framework for Air Quality Management (Framework) 'provides a guideline to the interpretation and application of the NEMAQA, and has been developed to
+We note your comments that the requirements for postponement of MES compliance timeframes, as set out in the Framework for Air Quality Management (Framework) 'provides a guideline to the interpretation and application of the NEMAQA, and has been developed to assist the responsible parties to achieve the objectives and regulations set out in the Act.
+The framework includes mechanisms, systems and procedures to attain compliance with ambient air quality standards, including an outline of the process required to set point source emissions standards.'

 The Framework is published in terms of section 7 of the AQA for achieving the objects of the AQA.
 The AQA's definition of "this Act" includes the Framework.
 The Framework binds all organs of state in all spheres of government; and an organ of state must give effect to the Framework when exercising a power or performing a duty in terms of AQA or any other legislation regulating air quality management.
-Compliance with the Framework is therefore required in order for the relevant decision-maker to evaluate Eskom's applications, and is not a mere guideline.
+Compliance with the Framework is therefore required in order for the relevant decision-maker to evaluate Natref's applications, and is not a mere guideline.
 Postponements applications are therefore regulated both by regulation 6 of the MES and by the Framework.